- Purchasing an event is simple with our redesigned payment platform.

 - Check/Test your sound by going to Start --> Control Panel --> Sounds and Audio Devices.
 Under the Volume tab make sure Mute is not checked and that the volume scroll is somewhere in the middle.
 Test a sound by clicking on the Sounds tab then choosing a sound file like Default Beep and click the play arrow below.

 - If you are connecting your computer to a TV, make sure you have the audio cables connected and run properly to the right inputs.

-- The PPV stream is handled exactly as if you were at the track.
-If the track calls it a rain-out before it is an official race, rain checks/refunds will be issued.
-Details will be released at the time of announcement.
+- The PPV stream is handled exactly as if you were at the track with a regular admission ticket:

 The live PPV video stream is always the same price as a General Admission ticket (minus 5 cents).
 We will never offer live video for a price that is less than what it would cost to physically be in attendance at the track.